 About Our Expert

 With 45 years of experience in the field, Dr. O’Hara has seen firsthand the transformation of psychology as scholars find new ways to approach human emotion, thought, and behavior.
-An expert in the field of humanistic psychology and futurist psychology, Dr. O’Hara expresses a deep interest in understanding how people interact with the world differently based on their socioeconomic status.
-As a futurist, she is also passionate about finding new ways to approach psychology as technology and changing worldviews change the dynamic of our society.
-After 10 years studying and teaching humanistic psychology all over the world with Carl Rogers, and nine years as the dean of a humanistic psychology doctorate program in San Francisco, Dr. O’Hara joined the staff at National University to help develop doctoral programs.
+An expert in the field of humanistic psychology and futures psychology, Dr. O’Hara expresses a deep interest in understanding how people interact with the world differently based on their socioeconomic and ethnic status.
+As a futurist, she is also passionate about finding new ways to understand how technology and changing world-views alter our psychology and change the dynamic of our society.
+After 30 years studying and teaching humanistic psychology all over the world with her dissertation mentor world renowned psychologist Carl Rogers; serving as President of the American Psychological Society for Humanistic Psychology and as President of a San Francisco psychology university Dr. O’Hara joined the staff at National University ten years ago to help develop doctoral programs.
 She is now the academic program director for organizational behavior and a professor of psychology at the university.